nuuuwan/news_lk3_data/README.md

 *2024-02-27 09:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Shots-fired-into-air-near-Wellawatte-hotel/108-277799) · `en`

-Colombo, Feb 27 (Daily Mirror) - Two persons arriving on a motorcycle near a hotel along Marine Drive in Wellawatte fired shots into the air before fleeing, police said.
+Colombo, Feb 27 (Daily Mirror) - Two persons arriving on a motorcycle near a hotel (Pearl Beach) along Marine Drive in Wellawatte fired shots into the air before fleeing, police said.

 They said that the persons in question fled after firing a T-56 firearm into the air.